 This page includes questions and answers about training and certification for a lead-safe renovator.

-No, you do not have to be certified by the state if you are working under your Department of Commerce License, however, you must still take the 8 hour training course.
-If you decide to work outside of your Commerce license requirements you must obtain full certification from the state and send in an application for company and individual.
+No, you do not have to be certified by the State if you are working under your Department of Safety and Professional Services license; however, you must still take the 8-hour lead-safe training course.
+If you decide to work outside of your Professional Services license requirements you must obtain full certification from the state and send in an application for company and individual.

-For the one day training check the DHS Lead Training website for a list of accredited trainers.
+If you are interested in the one-day training, check the DHS Lead Training website for a list of accredited trainers.

-If you had you refresher after October 19, 2009 the RRP information was included in the refresher.
-If your refresher was before October 19, 2009 you can either take the 8 hour Lead-Safe Renovation Initial class, the 4 hour Lead-Safe Renovator Refresher class or take a supervisor refresher class.
+If you had your refresher after October 19, 2009, the RRP information was included in the refresher.
+If your refresher was before October 19, 2009, you can either take the 8-hour Lead-Safe Renovation Initial class, the 4-hour Lead-Safe Renovator Refresher class, or take a supervisor refresher class.

 You will have to take a 4-hour Lead-Safe Renovator Refresher class.
 However, you may take the 8-hour Lead-Safe Renovation Initial class or a lead worker refresher class.

 Every regulated project requires at least one certified Lead-Safe Renovator to be in charge of compliance with the regulation, train uncertified workers, and conduct final cleaning verification.
 This person must complete, at a minimum, an accredited Lead-Safe Renovation training course and apply to the Department of Health Services for certification as a Lead-Safe Renovator.